Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.7 - Working with Azure Maps/Lab 2.7.2 - Create the Static HTML Page/README.md

     > The URL should look something like this:
     **```https://mystorage.xyz.web.core.windows.net/hubwayplot.html```**

-7. Press **Enter** to see the data points on the map.
+4. Press **Enter** to see the data points on the map.

     ![Image](/images/lab-2.7.2-image10.png)

-    > If you have data in CosmosDB, you should see that information plotted on the map.
+5. Verify you have data in CosmosDB, you should see that information plotted on the map.
 Yeah!!! :smiley:

 <!--
 ## 🚨 Content below this line is Under Cons***truction 🚨